 He opens up a piano keystroke-heavy confessional on “Bet Back.”
 “Lost it all got it back.
 Lost it all got it back.
 Lost it all got it back.
 Then I finally got tired of that.”

 Starlito is simply fed up with traveling through a revolving door of loss and redemption.

 Through it all, he does not mind being vulnerable.
 He brings his vices to light by giving flashes of addiction.
 Starlito postures like a shrewd poker player behind dark tinted shades, willing to risk it all if his enemy’s attempt at deception flares unconvincing.

 “Yeah, I got a gambling problem.
 It’s a sensitive subject.
 But I’m going all in if I sense that you bluffing.
 I was trying to get even.
 When the odds against me, I love it.
 Independent and winning.
 Ain’t gotta convince you I’m thuggin’.
 Not to mention, I’m hustling.
 Don’t want no attention or nothing.”

-“At War With Myself Too,” repurposes another meta-ish fashion on “Bet Back.”
+Starlito again uses a meta-ish approach on “Bet Back.”
 It serves as a new testament to the old adage of being sick and tired of being sick and tired:

 “Homie behind the fence grinding strips.
 I’m tryna quit saying I’m trying to quit.”

 Next, “Grudge 2.0” has Starlito in another internal battle.
 In the midst of it, he bemoans contrition for not showing enough love to another and harbors an unforgiving spirit toward himself.